wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

     -c <path-to-agent-config>
 ```

-For more information on launch agents, see the [Start an agent][LINK] page.

 Another common pattern is to run the agent on an Amazon EC2 instance.
 The agent can perform container builds and push them to Amazon ECR if you install Docker on an Amazon Linux 2 instance.
 The launch agent can then launch jobs on SageMaker using the AWS credentials associated with the EC2 instance.
 AWS provides a guide to installing Docker in Amazon Linux 2 [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#prequisites).